Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \subsubsection{State of the Art}

-Modeling in-space logistics using queueing theory is a problem that has been studied since the 1980s \cite{martin1988application}, but the theoretical developments in queueing theory for realistic space applications have been relatively limited.
+Modeling in-space logistics using probabilistic modeling techniques and queueing theory has been studied since the 1980s \cite{martin1988application}, but their theoretical developments for realistic space applications have been relatively limited.

 Earlier studies focused on modeling ISAM applications based on queueing theory and analyzed them with discrete-event simulations or agent-based simulations.
-Simulations have been used for on-orbit servicing analysis from the early 2000s \cite{lamassoure2002space,saleh2002space,long2007orbit}.
-More recently, attempts were made to model on-orbit servicing architecture using queueing-based models \cite{Jonchay2017}.
-This model, based on discrete-event simulations, has also been extended to on-orbit recycling and manufacturing applications \cite{Sears2018}, in which the impacts of having different on-orbit recycling and manufacturing technologies on the performance of on-orbit servicing were quantitatively evaluated.
+Simulations have been used for on-orbit servicing analysis from the early 2000s \cite{long2007orbit}.
+More recently, attempts were made to model on-orbit servicing, recycling, and manufacturing applications using discrete-event simulations \cite{Sears2018,moraguez2020benefits}, in which the impacts of having different on-orbit recycling and manufacturing technologies on the performance of on-orbit operations were quantitatively evaluated.

-While simulations can tackle general scenarios, they are stochastic and computationally expensive, and thus not effective for analyzing and optimization of the system; rather, there is a high need for analytic modeling of space logistics systems.
-One recent study tackled this issue by developing a semi-analytic model based on the finite-source M/G/1 queueing model (i.e., M/G/1/K/K model) \cite{Ho2020}.
-To model the limited launch resupply opportunities for the spares from the ground, an inventory control technique is also integrated (see Sec.\ref{subfield3review}).
+While simulations can tackle general scenarios, they are stochastic and computationally expensive, and thus not effective for analyzing and optimizing the system; rather, there is a high need for analytic modeling of space logistics systems.
+Various studies have employed probabilistic modeling techniques based on a Markov model for analyzing the system availability of a constellation and designing its spare strategies \cite{Zheng2009,kelley2004minimizing} or its servicing strategies \cite{saleh2002space,lamassoure2002space}.
+A more recent study developed a semi-analytic model for an on-orbit servicing system based on the finite-source M/G/1 queueing model (i.e., M/G/1/K/K model) \cite{Ho2020}.
+In this study, to model the limited launch resupply opportunities for the spares from the ground, an inventory control technique was also integrated (see Sec.\ref{subfield3review}).
 The resulting analytic model matches well with the simulation model and can cut down the computational time from hours/days for simulations down to seconds, enabling large-scale tradespace exploration and optimization in the early stage of the design.